agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 *Example of calling a rule from another project*

-This syntax is useful when there is a dependency on a project and the **All Modules** option is disabled.
+This syntax is applicable when there is a dependency on a project and the **All Modules** option is disabled.
 It allows accessing a specific rule of a different project while all the other tables remain invisible.

 #### Dependencies Configuration